Ego2509/trio/README.md

-# Trio
-## Python library to compare 3 different sets of data/dataframes/exomes and get the matching variants (regions of a Venn diagram)
+# Trio: Python library to compare 3 different sets of data/dataframes/exomes and get the matching variants (regions of a Venn diagram)

 This set of functions allows to export the matching Venn spaces onto a dataframe and visualize the result on a Venn diagram.

 ## Features
 - Customizable column filtering (props_)
 - Export the obtained region using the pandas.DataFrame object